Her Majesty Queen Elizabeth II Has An Environmentally Friendly Mobile Phone!

 ‘’Make the call, but make it green’’.

 And it would appear The Queen and the Royal Family have really gone one better.
-Windsor Castle really have gone environmentally friendly with the installation of hydroelectric power.
+Windsor Castle really has gone environmentally friendly with the installation of hydroelectric power.
 Hydro-electric power is already up and running at the Queen’s other residence in the Cairngorms - Balmoral Castle, and now Windsor Castle has followed suit.

 The Queen took delivery of two giant Archimedes hydroelectric turbines in 2011.
 Weighing in at 40 tonnes, the turbine screws were lowered into place by crane at Romney Weir on the River Thames.
 They are the cornerstone for creating a sustainable energy source to help turn Windsor Castle into a home with the greenest mobile phones in the United Kingdom.